Luxury Sardinia Villas

 With our luxury Sardinia villas, you'll be at the heart of it all.
 But if you're hoping to explore more of the region, you can check out our full collection of holiday homes in Italy.

-If r&r is more on your mind, hit up Cala Brandinchi - known as 'Little Tahiti' for how it rivals Hawaii's incredibly clear seas.
-It's rivalled by Cala dei Gabbiani, a captivating cove with rocky outcrops that only add to the Caribbean-esque scene.
+If R&R is more on your mind, hit up Cala Brandinchi - known as 'Little Tahiti' for how it rivals the South Pacific's incredibly clear seas.
+It's rivalled by Cala dei Gabbiani, a captivating cove with rocky outcrops that only add to the almost tropical scene.

 And no trip is complete without visiting Sardinia's capital, Cagliari.
 As the most populated city on the island, it has landmarks including Cagliari Cathedral and Bastione Saint Remy.
-It's also home to a very particular type of pizza called pizzetta sfoglia - trust us on this one and give it a try.
+It's also home to a very particular type of pizza called pizzetta sfoglia which is a must-try.

-While Sardinia may be an island, interestingly the focus here is more on meats over seafood.
-Pork and lamb dominate most menus, with porcetto arrosto (roasted suckling pig) and pecora in cappotto (mutton stew) proving particular favourites.
-However, lobster is also lovingly prepared in Alghero, where it's boiled and then served with fresh tomatoes and onion in salad form.
+Excellent, high-quality meats and the freshest seafood dominate menus in Sardinia.
+Porcetto arrosto (roasted suckling pig) and pecora in cappotto (mutton stew) are particular favourites, especially when served with the crisp flatbread carasau.
+However, lobster is also lovingly prepared in Alghero, where it's boiled and then served with fresh tomatoes and onion in salad form and you really must try the local and deeply decadent bottarga, dried roe of mullet that is exquisite.

 Vegetarian?
 Fear not.
 There are plenty of pasta dishes to choose from!
-Fregula is unique to Sardinia, made using a sieve which creates tiny pieces of dough.
-Often referred to as Italian couscous, these balls are then cooked in a manner similar to risotto.
+Fregula is unique to Sardinia, made using a sieve which creates tiny pieces of dough that are then cooked in a manner similar to risotto.
 Culurgiones are also hugely popular across the island - handmade, oversized ravioli pockets boasting a potato, pecorino and mint filling.

-We hope you saved room for dessert, because seadas are simply irresistible - deep-fried semolina dumplings generously stuffed with pecorino cheese and lemon zest.
-The final touch is a drizzle of Sardinian honey on top - decadently delicious.
+We hope you saved room for dessert because seadas are simply irresistible - deep-fried semolina dumplings generously stuffed with pecorino cheese and lemon zest.
+The final touch is a drizzle of Sardinian honey on top - thoroughly delicious.

 Why it's perfect for families